 I’m starting to get used to a life of change.
 Don’t you just hate it when “normal” keeps changing on you?
-My normal today is drastically different than it was last year at this time.
-Comparing milestone markers in my life like looking at my progressions from year to year, and sometimes month to month, is the only way I can actually determine just how much my disability is changing.
+My normal today is drastically different than it was a few years ago.
+Comparing milestone markers in my life by looking at my progressions from year to year, and sometimes month to month, is the only way I can actually determine just how much my disability is changing.

-No matter how much change has been happening, you have made it this far in life because you hung on even when you wanted to give up.
-Look back at all you’ve been through then give yourself a giant pat on the back for sticking it out.
+No matter how much change has been happening, I have made it this far in life because I hung on even when I wanted to give up.
+Look back at all you’ve been through then give yourself a giant pat on the back, high five or hug for sticking it out.
 You have pushed through some truly difficult and impossible times.

 I always think of Florence Chadwick when I feel like quitting.
 In 1952, she attempted the impossible.
 She stepped into the waters of the Pacific Ocean off Catalina Island determined to swim to the shore of mainland California.
 She was already the first woman to swim the English Channel both ways, so surely she could do this.

-Her mother, in a boat alongside, told her she was close and that she could make it.
-Finally, physically and emotionally exhausted, she stopped swimming and was pulled out.
+Her mother, in a boat alongside of her, told her she was close and that she could make it, but being both physically and emotionally exhausted, she stopped swimming and was pulled out.
 It wasn’t until she was on the boat that she discovered the shore was less than half a mile away.